 Businesses should implement future-proof software solutions to drive gamification so that it can be iteratively updated; otherwise, it will be game over.

-According to American writer and poet Ralph Waldo Emerson, “the reward of a thing well done is to have done it.”
-So true, but when it comes to gamification, the real work begins once the project is launched to the public.
+According to American writer and poet Ralph Waldo Emerson, “The reward of a thing well done is to have done it.”
+So true, but when it comes to gamification, the real work begins once the gamified project is launched to the public.

 Gamification is an agile process that should constantly adapt to use patterns, customer behavior, industry trends, and even game updates to remain relevant.
 Whatever the reward, you don’t want to - and you can’t - entice your customers to play an outdated game.